 - Work on reducing customer churn and try to minimize it as much as you can

-Annual Run Rate (ARR) – Data inputs
+Annual Recurring Revenue (ARR) – Data inputs

 ARR is the annualized predictable version of MRR, and it represents revenue in the calendar year.
 The way you can calculate ARR depends on your goals, business strategy but also depends on your pricing model.
 ARR represents your SaaS business revenue on a macro scale, while MRR represents a micro-scale.